DBS Checks are a vital part of safeguarding when working with children or vulnerable adults in regulated activity.

 They allow employers to check the convictions and cautions of potential employees, to be sure they are safe to be employed in certain key roles.

-But what is the definition of a vulnerable adult, and what is classed a regulated activity?
-If you’re hiring or applying for a role which may involve contact with vulnerable adults and you’re unsure of the definition of this group, we’ve put together this quick guide to help explain.
+But what is the definition of a vulnerable adult and safeguarding, and what is classed a regulated activity?
+If you’re hiring or applying for a role that may involve contact with vulnerable adults and you’re unsure of the definition of this group, we’ve put together this quick guide to help explain.

-The Disclosure and Barring Service’s definition of a ‘vulnerable adult’ is based on the activities and services required by the adult, rather than any personal characteristics they might have.
+The Disclosure and Barring Service’s ‘vulnerable adult’ definition is based on the activities and services required by the adult, rather than any personal characteristics they might have.
+So who are vulnerable adults?

 To decide whether an individual is a vulnerable adult, you must first see if they are classed as an adult alone.